Exploring the superwind mechanism for generating ultrahigh-energy cosmic rays using large-scale modeling of starbursts: Model uptake

-Consider a steady state collisionless shock propagating with velocity $u_s >0$ along a plasma at rest with a magnetic field ${\bf B}$ in the direction of the shock normal.
-In the shock rest frame, the flow can be characterized by speeds $u_s$ and $u_s/\zeta$ on different sides of the shock, where $\zeta$ is the density compression ratio at the shock.
-For a non-relativistic shock with a high Mach number, $\zeta=4$.
-Next, assume that particles of charge $Ze$ and speed $v \sim c$ start off on the upstream ($u_s$) side of the shock, and diffuse around through collisions with plasma magnetic turbulence until they eventually cross the shock and get off down-stream with lower velocity $u_s/\zeta$.
 The diffusion coefficient $D$ depends on the particle's energy $E$ as well as on the strength and structure of the inhomogeneous magnetic field upstream.
 In the absence of a fully predictive theory of wave generation and particle diffusion, it is generally assumed that the diffusion coefficient is close to the so-called Bohm limit at all energies, defined by $D = r_L v/3$, where $r_L = E/(ZeB)$ is the Larmor radius of the particle.
 This particular value of $D$ is the lowest possible for isotropic turbulence and can only be achieved if the magnetic field is disordered on the scale of a particle's Larmor radius (i.e., if $\lambda/r_L \sim 1$, where $\lambda$ is the mean free path of the charged particles).
 Now, in the frame in which the upstream plasma is at rest the diffusion process isotropizes the angular distribution of particles.
 After a period of time $\Delta t = 4 D/(cu_s)$ in which the particles have diffused in a magneto-hydrodynamic plasma of speed $u_s$, the particles experience the magnetic turbulence produced by the downstream plasma.
 Since the downstream plasma also gravitates to isotropize the particles elastically, the population of particles effectively see a plasma moving towards it with speed $u_s (\zeta - 1)/\zeta$ upon arrival downstream (see e.g.~\cite{Anchordoqui:2018qom} for details).
 This process of quasi-isotropization leads to a net increase in the average particle speed in the rest frame of the shock interface, yielding a mean fractional increase in energy of order $\Delta E/E \sim u_s/c$.
-Using the average time that particles spend upstream between shock crossing we find that the particles accelerate at a rate $dE/dt \sim \Delta E/\Delta t \sim Eu_s^2/(4D)$.
-The characteristic time scale for acceleration to energy $E$ is then $E/(dE/dt) =4 D/u_s^2$.
-However, in our back- of-the-envelope estimate we have overlooked the time spent by the particles downstream.
-The downstream diffusion coefficient is expected to be much smaller than the upstream coefficient, because the downstream magnetic field is larger due to compression in the shock and probably highly turbulent.
-Therefore, inclusion of the downstream dwell time probably does not increase the acceleration time scale by more than a factor of 2 and following~\cite{Bell:2013vxa} hereafter we proceed by assuming that $E/(dE/dt) = 8 D/u_s^2$.
-In the absence of energy losses it is straightforward to see that in this approximate model the maximum energy of the particles is